 Off-Camera Flash.
 Set your custom white balance from the subject position while aiming the camera back towards your main (key) light.

 On-Camera Bounce Flash.
 Aim the camera and flash towards the bounce surface to set your custom white balance.
 This technique will correct for any changes introduced by the color of the bounce surface itself, e.g. a yellow ceiling or wall.

-Examples of warm lights include tungsten, halogen, fluorescent, or early morning, and late afternoon sunlight.
-Examples of cool lights include blue sky, electronic flash, and daylight.
+Examples of warm lights include tungsten, halogen, fluorescent, or early morning, and late afternoon sunlight when the sun is low on the horizon.

 Digital cameras can only balance to one color temperature of light at a time.
 In a mixed color temperature shooting environment, we recommend identifying and white balancing your camera towards the predominant light source illuminating your subject.

 The ExpoDisc can be reliably used to white balance metal halide lamps, like those commonly used in professional sports stadiums and gyms.
 Team photographers for professional football, hockey, baseball and basketball have used the ExpoDisc to white balance their cameras for many years.